Nicole Adrian

 Fontaine Fellow

-Nicole Adrian is a second-year doctoral student studying environmental history with a focus on agriculture.
+Nicole Adrian is a third-year doctoral student studying environmental history with a focus on agriculture.
 She is interested in the development of corporate agribusiness and its influence on the U.S. policymaking process throughout the twentieth century.
+Specifically, her dissertation focuses on how federal U.S. agricultural credit programs and farm debt shaped inequality, land ownership, and environmental degradation during the twentieth century.

 She is currently a graduate fellow for the Business, Economic, and Financial History Project (BEFH) at the Wharton School, organized by the Wharton Initiative for Financial Policy and Regulation (WIFPR).
-For the AY 2023-2024 Nicole is serving as the co-president for Clio, the history department's graduate student organization.
+This academic year she is also a policy graduate associate for Perry World House.
+During AY 2023-2024 Nicole served as the co-president for Clio, the history department's graduate student organization.

 Prior to Penn, Nicole studied history, environmental studies, conservation biology, and public policy at the University of Wisconsin - Madison.
-After graduation, she worked for two years as a public sector consultant.
+After graduation, she worked for two years as a public sector consultant for the U.S. federal government.

 Education